davechristian/Simple-SSD-Stereo/README.md

 This little script is for anyone interested in the basics of writing stereo-matching code.
 It's a (very) simple implementation of a sum of squared differences (SSD), support-window based stereo-matching algorithm.

-It takes a left and right image (that have to be the same size) and outputs a depth (disparity) map.
+It takes a two photos, a left and right image of a subject taken from slightly different angles, and outputs a depth (disparity) map.
+Each pixel in the depth map indicates how far away it is from the camera - the darker it is, the further away it has been calculated to be, and vice versa.

 Sample left: